madoar/angular-archwizard/README.md

 | (stepEnter)                   | `function(MovingDirection): void`                                                                    | null          |
 | (stepExit)                    | `function(MovingDirection): void`                                                                    | null          |

-### \<wizard-completion-step\>
+### \<aw-wizard-completion-step\>
-In addition to the "normal" step component `<wizard-step>` it's also possible to define an optional `<wizard-completion-step>`.
+In addition to the "normal" step component `<aw-wizard-step>` it's also possible to define an optional `<aw-wizard-completion-step>`.
-The `wizard-completion-step` is meant as the final wizard step, which signalises the user, that he or she successfully completed the wizard.
+The `aw-wizard-completion-step` is meant as the final wizard step, which signalises the user, that he or she successfully completed the wizard.
-When a `wizard-completion-step` has been entered by the user, all wizard steps, including the optional steps belonging to the wizard, are marked as completed.
+When an `aw-wizard-completion-step` has been entered by the user, all wizard steps, including the optional steps belonging to the wizard, are marked as completed.
-In addition the user is prevented from leaving the `wizard-completion-step` to another step, once it has been entered.
+In addition the user is prevented from leaving the `aw-wizard-completion-step` to another step, once it has been entered.

 The given parameters for the wizard completion step are identical to the normal wizard step.
-The only difference is, that it it isn't possible to pass a `(stepExit)` and `[canExit]` parameter to the `wizard-completion-step`, because it can't be exited.
+The only difference is, that it it isn't possible to pass a `(stepExit)` and `[canExit]` parameter to the `aw-wizard-completion-step`, because it can't be exited.

 #### Parameter overview
-Possible `<wizard-completion-step>` parameters:
+Possible `<aw-wizard-completion-step>` parameters:

 | Parameter name                | Possible Values                                                                                      | Default Value |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------- | ------------- |